webix-hub/docs/data/desktop/message_boxes.md

 {{sample 10_window/10_modal_box.html}}

-###Hiding a modal box
+##Hiding Modal Box, Confirm and Alert

-Modal box closes when you click any button on it.
+A modal box closes when you click any button on it.
 In case, you have a modalbox without buttons, you can use the direct API call:

 ~~~js
 // showing a modal box